Stream from heavy rains

 As a result, the beautiful Khasi Hills are adorned with ribbons of countless waterfalls and Nohkalikai Falls belong to the most impressive ones.

-Nohkalikai Falls are formed by a powerful (during the rains) stream.
-Waterfall falls in a single plunge over Cretaceous – Paleogene sandstones and limestones.
+Nohkalikai Falls is formed by a powerful (during the rains) stream.
+The waterfall falls in a single plunge over Cretaceous – Paleogene sandstones and limestones.

-In rainy season it might be fairly complicated to take good picture of falls, as fog and clouds are frequent.
+In the rainy season it might be fairly complicated to take a good picture of falls, as fog and clouds are frequent.

 As the rains end and falls become thinner, there opens a view to another gem of Nohkalikai Falls – beautiful green pool at the base of falls.

-Name of falls from Khasi language translates as "Jump of Ka Likai" – falls have been named after unfortunate woman who commited suicide here.
+Name of falls from Khasi language translates as "Jump of Ka Likai" – falls have been named after an unfortunate woman who committed suicide here.
 The story is very tragic:

 Likai ("Ka" means "women") lived in Rangjirteh village above the falls.
 Her first husband died while at work and she was left alone with her baby girl.

 Thus Likai herself started to carry iron for trade and baby girl was her only joy in life.